 As usual for the brand, the gadget features a clean, easy-to-read dial that seems to be finished with black lacquer that provides enough contrast for the faceted hour markers and dauphine-shaped hands that are available either in rose gold or rhodium-plated variations.
 The lack of luminous substance on the elements may be a problem for some people, but I am okay with it.

 Like many recently introduced watches, the 2014 Bvlgari Octo Chronograph comes in a relatively compact case, which is available both in rose gold and in high-quality stainless steel.
 It measures only 41.5 millimeters in width and is just 13 millimeters high, which makes the watch suitable for almost any grown-up who happens to have enough money in his wallet to finance such a deal.

-Some people may find overall styling of this piece laconic to a point of being sterile.
-Perhaps, the main problem of the Octo Chrono is the abundance of mirror polished surfaces and lack of colors: together with the lacquered black dial, they make the timekeeper look like it completely lacks soul.
+Some people may find the overall styling of this piece laconic to a point of being sterile.
+Perhaps, the main problem of the Octo Chrono is the abundance of mirror-polished surfaces and lack of colors: together with the lacquered black dial, they make the timekeeper look like it completely lacks soul.
 The version of the watch that is crafted from a rose gold alloy partially mitigates the problem, although I am not sure whether I actually like the price of this solution.

-Pricing is still to be revealed, but it is already clear that the version in 18-carat rose gold body will be pretty expensive (probably, around €20,000 or more), but the one in stainless steel will possibly be more or less affordable: or, at least, as affordable as a Bvlgari watch can be.*
+Pricing is still to be revealed, but it is already clear that the version in 18-karat rose gold body will be pretty expensive (probably, around €20,000 or more), but the one in stainless steel will possibly be more or less affordable: or, at least, as affordable as a Bvlgari watch can be.*